Daegu: Universities and colleges

 Daegu and its satellite towns are one of the areas which have the largest private higher educational institutions in Korea.
-Many of their main campuses are located in the nearby Gyeongsan city which serves the Daegu region as a college town.
+Many of their main campuses are located in the nearby Gyeongsan which serves the Daegu region as a college town.
 Kyungpook National University (KNU) is one of the most highly ranked and well organized national universities in Korea.
 It holds high ranks in and around the city in many academic fields, while DGIST(Daegu Gyeongbuk Institute of Science and Technology) is recognized as one of Korea's top universities in the field of science and technology.
 DGIST is one of four ISTs in Korea, along with KAIST, UNIST and GIST.
 It was established under 'The Daegu Gyeongbuk Institute of Science and Technology Act (Act 699)' enacted on December 11, 2003.
 In 2019, DGIST was selected as 'Top 25 Rising Young Universities'.
-Daegu has two of the most prestigious private universities outside Seoul, Yeungnam University（YU）and Keimyung University.
+Daegu has two of the most prestigious private universities outside Seoul, Yeungnam University (YU) and Keimyung University.
 There are some smaller private universities such as Catholic University of Daegu and Daegu University.
 Daegu National University of Education offers elementary education training.

 The other universities and colleges include Daegu Arts University, Daegu Cyber University, Daegu Haany University, Daegu Health College, Daegu Mirae College, Daegu Polytechnic College, Daegu Technical College, Daeshin University, Keimyung University, Kyongbuk Science College, Kyungil University, Taekyeung College, Yeungjin College, Yeungnam College of Science and Technology, and Youngnam Theological College and Seminary.